 Uganda Gorilla Trekking Rules When You Are With Gorillas

 - Please maintain a distance of 10 meters from the gorillas.
 This rule is often contravened by curious youngsters and sometimes adults approaching their human visitor.
-In this case, you will need to slowly and calmly move backwards to regain the distance.
+In this case, you will need to slowly and calmly move backward to regain the distance.

 - Flash photography is strictly prohibited.
 They may cause the gorilla to charge at you.